 It is important that you know what information you need before you begin preparing Form W-2.
-We’ve identified the following 5 key topics that may help you to correctly and timely complete your W-2 filing with our Step-by-Step Guide.
+We’ve identified the following 5 key topics that may help you to correctly and timely complete your W-2 filing before the deadline.

 The IRS instructs that a W-2 form much be completed and filed for each employee who, in the past year, you have made payments to for their services in your trade or business.